 What do I need to buy for my puppy?

 Before picking up your puppy, you will need to make at least one trip to the pet store for supplies.
 Puppy food, toys, a crate…. it’s easy to get lost in the aisles of the store!
-Use our puppy supply checklist to ensure you pick up everything you need.
+Use our puppy budget list to ensure you pick up everything you need.

 What do puppies eat?